sameer240704/JobFu_Bournvita_Smugglers_100xEngineers-Buildathon/README.md

 ## 🤖 AI Candidate Comparison

-- Use `comparison.py` for AI-generated comparisons between any number of candidates, scored on similar parameters.
+- Use `comparison.py` for AI-generated comparisons between any number of candidates.
+- **Note:** `comparison.py` reads candidate data from the file `candidates_1.json` for comparison across similar parameters.

 ---